The art of cross-cultural translation.

-The University has a number of societies for students from China and those interested in meeting people from China, including the Hongpao Society and Bu Er Magazine.
+The University has a number of societies for students from China and those interested in meeting people from China.
 Students from China are also supported by a range of University departments including English Language Teaching and Student Services.

 5 February 2016

 Graphics and design by the University of St Andrews digital communications team.